 Who would have thought a casual work friendship would eventually lead to an overseas wedding invite and this profound trip of a lifetime?

 I had never really travelled before, *gulp*.
 Sure, I have done some pretty cool family vacays and one trip to England to visit my sister… but nothing like this!
-All I knew was that I wanted to go to Jordan, and I was pretty sure I wanted to tack on another week somewhere else - and I wanted a travel buddy!
+I knew I wanted to go to Jordan, and I was pretty sure I wanted to tack on another week somewhere else, and I knew I wanted a travel buddy!

-The first amazing thing that happened on the lead up to this trip was that while I was out one night with girlfriends and too much Barefoot wine, I was able to convince Melissa, who at the time was just a friend-of-a-friend, to join me on the adventure!
-Obviously we were looking forward to the trip, but it turned out half the fun was planning it and letting our imagination take the steering wheel!
+So out one night with girlfriends and too much Barefoot wine, I convinced Melissa, who at the time was just a friend-of-a-friend, to join me on the adventure!
+Obviously, we were looking forward to the trip, but it turned out half the fun was planning it and letting our imagination take the steering wheel!

 I learned so much about geography, history, climate, culture, and traditions… but I also learned a lot about ME!
 Wasn’t expecting that!

 I had always considered myself to be strong and independent.
-But there’s no way to feel more strong and independent then when you’re wandering through Kadıköy market on the Asian side of Istanbul, solo, with a rolled up Lonely Planet, looking for a restaurant that you had read about.
+But there’s no way to feel more strong and independent than when you’re wandering through Kadıköy market on the Asian side of Istanbul, solo, with a rolled-up Lonely Planet, looking for a restaurant that you had read about.